 Your Ideas Count!
 Questions & Answers about Representative Democracy This 16-minute video, for middle and high school students, tells the story of five kids--Sean Duffy from MTV's Real World Boston and four of his friends--who visit the state capitol to find out what really happens when state lawmakers go into session and get down to business.

-For further information about the America's Legislators Back to School Program, please call (303) 364-7700, or send an email to email@example.com.
+For further information about the America's Legislators Back to School Program, please call (303) 364-7700 and ask for Megan McClure, or send an email to firstname.lastname@example.org.